euxoa/tirpat/README.md

 # tirpat
-Minimal scripts to run BirdNET Analyser continuously
+Minimal scripts to run BirdNET Analyser continuously on USB audio, in Raspberry Pi.

 This requires at least the https://github.com/kahst/BirdNET-Analyzer, several Python packages, sox.